tikv/website/content/docs/3.0/tasks/monitor/tikv-cluster.md

 ### Set up the monitoring system

-You can use your existing [Prometheus](https://prometheus.io/) server to pull metrics from TiKV, or quickly create your first server below.
+You can use your existing [Prometheus](https://prometheus.io/) server to pull metrics from TiKV, or quickly bootstrap a test server below.
 This pairs well with [Grafana](https://grafana.com/) for monitoring.

-The easiest way to bootstrap Grafana and Prometheus on a local CentOS system:
+Use the following script to bootstrap Grafana and Prometheus on a local CentOS system:

 ```bash
 cat <<EOT > /etc/yum.repos.d/prometheus.repo